To build a cold outreach sequence targeting data analysts and data scientists that had better copy and higher performance metrics.

 "Oh, Alex I see you got a new red sports car therefore this means you got money to blow on my product that you have yet to see value in."

-It has been more effective to make the second email in response to the first email.
+It has been more effective to make the second email in response to the first one.
 Most of the time prospects haven't read the email or their interest was piqued but hadn't responded yet.

 Surprisingly, I found that one-line emails had the highest reply rate and meeting conversion rates, reply rates being on average 6%.

 Third emails are the meat and potatoes for a sequence.
-It is ideal to start hitting the prospect's buttons - the good kinds.
+It is ideal to start hitting the prospect's buttons, the good kinds.

-Third email usually follows a common copywriting formula PAS (Problem - Agitate - Solution).
+This email usually follows a common copywriting formula PAS (Problem - Agitate - Solution).

 For the fourth email, continue to agitate problem with a one line question.

-Fifth Email shows how InsightsAnalytics have helped others solve the same problems.
+Fifth email shows how InsightsAnalytics have helped others solve the same problems.

 Instead of a typical "breakup" email, I use a technique called "reverse ghosting."
 My method leaves the conversation open-ended, sparking curiosity and keeping the door open for future contact, rather than closing it off completely.